DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 She wanted to be closer to him, to touch him and to get to know him even more.

-Such was appeal coming from her eyes.
+Such an appeal was coming from her eyes.

 "I cannot?"